TaufeqRazakh/AdvancedPerformanceProfiling/README.md

 Once you have completed importing the results, click on the three lines displayed on the left bar of the VTune window and select open>Result>\<*vtune report>.

-View the flame graph to view the call stack for the main function.
+Let's view the flame graph to view the call stack for the main function.
 ![main call stack](img/fmm_flame_graph.png)